 POLAR charging code

 The main problem with computing charging in LEO is computing effects associated with the spacecraft sheath.
 The 3-D POLAR code [42] has been designed for assessment of sheath and wake effects on Polar orbiting spacecraft.
 This uses numerical techniques to track ambient ions inwards from the electrostatic sheath surrounding a negatively charged spacecraft, onto the spacecraft surface.
 Spacecraft velocity is included as an input and ram and wake effects are modelled.
-One or two Maxwellian components may be used to define the ambient plasma.
+One or two Maxwellian components can be used to define the ambient plasma.
 The electron population in POLAR is a superposition of power-law, Maxwellian, and Gaussian components.
 Once the surface currents have been found, POLAR calculates potentials and equilibrium charging state in a similar way to NASCAP.

 Other surface charging codes